lunanfoldomics/evoscope/README.md

 Luca Zammataro.
 A Minimal Regulatory Spatial Model for Emergent Multicellular Organization in Dissipative Environments.

-(A bioRxiv entry will be added here after public release soon).

 ## Citation

 If you use this code, please cite the associated preprint once available.

-(A BibTeX entry will be added here after public release soon).

 ## License

 This project is released under the MIT License.
 See the `LICENSE` file for details.

-Add the corresponding LICENSE file before making the repository public.

 ## Contact